stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `call_value`: amount of STB that send to the smart contract.

-  `consume_user_resource_percent`: user energy payment percentage of the whole energy payment which includes both contract deployer’s payment and user energy payment.
+  `consume_user_resource_percent`: user ucr payment percentage of the whole ucr payment which includes both contract deployer’s payment and user ucr payment.

   `name`: the name of the smart contract.

-  `origin_energy_limit`: value of the owner’s consume energy limit for each transaction.
+  `origin_ucr_limit`: value of the owner’s consume ucr limit for each transaction.

   `code_hash`: hash of smart contract bytecode.